matplotlib/matplotlib/doc/users/path_tutorial.rst

 like :meth:`~matplotlib.axes.Axes.hist` and
-:meth:`~matplotlib.axes.Axes.bar`, which create a number of primitives, eg a bunch of Rectangles, can usually be implemented more efficiently using a compund path.
+:meth:`~matplotlib.axes.Axes.bar`, which create a number of primitives, eg a bunch of Rectangles, can usually be implemented more efficiently using a compound path.
 The reason ``bar`` creates a list of rectangles and not a compound path is largely historical: the :class:`~matplotlib.path.Path` code is comparatively new and ``bar`` predates it.
 While we could change it now, it would break old code,